dataloop-ai/dtlpy-documentation/swagger_rest_api/02_swagger_ui_api_guide.md

 In the ```Response Body``` you will receive all of the details and inforamtion that the command you ran returns.
 Feel free to try more commands in the ```Projects``` section on your own.

 ### Example 4: List a Project's Recipes
 In this example, we will retrieve a list of all of the Recipes that are available in a given project, by using a Project's ID.
 [Click here to go to the "Get/recipes" section](https://gate.dataloop.ai/api/v1/docs#/Recipes/RecipesFindRecipes).
-Then, as usual, click on the "Try Out" button, and you should see this:
+Then, as usual, click on the "Try it out" button, and you should see this:

 ![image](https://user-images.githubusercontent.com/58508793/225086132-f19a65e4-498c-4281-857c-8f3bba90da4f.png)